Houston Probate Lawyer – Texas Probate Law

 Many people will avoid probate, if at all possible, attempting to sidestep the lengthy court process and many procedures.
 At Law Office of Troy M. Moore, PLLC, we assist individuals in understanding their options in avoiding probate and handling the estate in other manners.

-Small Estate Affidavit — The small estate affidavit is very much like the affidavit of heirship, but in addition to the two witnesses who stand to gain nothing, the affidavit must be signed by all heirs.
+The small estate affidavit is very much like the affidavit of heirship, but in addition to the two witnesses who stand to gain nothing, the affidavit must be signed by all heirs.
 After this, the ownership will transfer to the heir filing the affidavit.
-This is only available for estates under $50,000 in assets, including bank accounts and other financial accounts and funds.
+This is only available for estates under $75,000 in assets, including bank accounts and other financial accounts and funds.
 The hours does not count toward the $75,000.

 The various affidavits and processes related to heirship can come under fire by banks and title companies.
 Our attorneys possess a deep understanding of these vehicles and will help you take the proper steps to avoid obstacles.
 Should a dispute arise, we are available to protect your interests in the matter.